This post may contain affiliate links. Read the full disclosure here.

 - The plant is dead or dying

-I talk a lot about how overwatering is such a massive problem to plants etc etc etc and now I’m worried that I’m discouraging you from watering your plants altogether.
+I talk a lot about how overwatering is such a massive problem for plants etc etc etc and now I’m worried that I’m discouraging you from watering your plants altogether.

-The best (and most mentally scarring) way of thinking about the difference between over and under watering is think of it being applied to humans.
+The best (and most mentally scarring) way of thinking about the difference between over and under-watering is to think of it being applied to humans.

 We’re told a lot about how quickly humans die without water.
 If you’re lucky, you can last a week, but generally, three days is your lot.

-But three days is a long time to survive being under watered IF you compare it the human equivalent of being over watered.
+But three days is a long time to survive being under-watered IF you compare it to the human equivalent of being over-watered.

 Do you know long a human can survive underwater without an external breathing apparatus?